RicoJia/Omnid_Project/omnid/README.md

 Author: Rico Ruotong Jia

-At this stage the package includes: diff_drive control node for bullet3 simulation (using pybullet)

-### System Requirement
-- ROS Noetic
-- Ubuntu 20.04
-- Pybullet ($ Sudo pip install pybullet (install on python 2.7) )
-- Python 3.6
-- Moveit

 ### Topics and Actions
 #### Subscribed Topics
 1. The Omnid simulator provides an interface with Moveit! for motion planning.
 That works on ROS actions.
 Note that an external user can publish on